Hohhot Inner Mongolia, China Travel Guide

 Another significant Tibetan Buddhist monastery, adjacent to Dazhao Temple, known for its Living Buddha's residence.

-One of the oldest and largest mosques in Inner Mongolia, reflecting the Hui community's presence.
+Among the most ancient and largest mosques in Inner Mongolia, reflecting the Hui community's presence.

 Less prominent within Hohhot city.
-Inner Mongolia as a region has various ancient ruins and archaeological sites related to nomadic empires.
+Inner Mongolia as a region features different ancient ruins and archaeological sites related to nomadic empires.

 Zhaojun Tomb: A memorial to Wang Zhaojun.
 Genghis Khan Equestrian Statue: A prominent statue symbolizing Mongolian heritage.

-Old Street near Dazhao Temple with traditional architecture and local crafts.
+Old Street near Dazhao Temple with traditional architecture plus artisan goods.

 This is less of a focus for tourism in Hohhot and its immediate vicinity.